-Resurfacing Wood DecksDeck flooring options for giving new life to an old wood deck
+Resurfacing Wood DecksDeck flooring options to give new life to an old wood deck

 Is your current wood deck looking rather sad and weather worn?

 Provided the deck is structurally sound and doesn’t have an uneven surface due to warped planks, you can generally lay interlocking Ipe wood tiles, structural Ipe wood tiles or porcelain pavers directly over the top of the existing deck boards.
 This is typically a much more cost effective and simpler option than a total deck rebuild or resurfacing with new wood planks.
 Naturally if any of the old timber is showing some decay or is in an otherwise unsafe condition, it should be replaced.

 Firstly you lay down an EPDM sheet to completely cover your existing deck.
 You can buy EPDM in different widths with lengths up to 50′ wide from specialist suppliers such Best Materials or Resource Conservation Technology who can also custom fabricate a single sheet to avoid seams.
 Cut the EPDM sheet to fit the area you want to keep dry underneath and try to make sure there are no seams in the EPDM sheet if possible.
 If you need to seal around pipes or posts etc., there are sealers made specifically for EPDM such as M-1 Sealant.

-Then you just click the deck tiles into place over the top and in no time at all, you’ll have a great looking wood deck on top and a totally dry area underneath.
+Then you just lay the interlocking deck tiles or pavers over the top of this membrane and in no time at all, you’ll have a great looking new deck and a totally dry area underneath.

-For further information on using porcelain pavers or interlocking deck tiles for resurfacing wood decks or if you have a question about deck flooring options in general, just give us a call on 866 206 8316 or send us an e-mail.
+For further information on using porcelain pavers or interlocking deck tiles for resurfacing wood decks or if you have a particular question about outdoor flooring, just give us a call on 866 206 8316 or send us an e-mail.